Technical Debt

 The Core Problem

-Most organizations treat tech debt as a backlog of refactors, a developer complaint, or a vague "we'll fix it later."
+Most organizations treat tech debt as a backlog of refactors or a vague "we'll fix it later."
 That framing fails leadership.

 - How much is it costing us?